Addicted to methadone

 I have been taking between 5 and 10 mgs of methadone daily.
 I cannot seem to stop.
 Every time I try, I get very, very depressed and experience abdominal pain, chills, hot flashes, and sleeplessness.
 The depression and tremendous anxiety are intolerable and I end up taking more to avoid it.
 Question: Am I harming my body and/or mind with this stuff?
 How can I get off without the horrible feelings?

 If you haven’t already, it’s wise to speak with a health care provider about what you’ve been experiencing and about how you can safely curb your body's physiological addiction to methadone.
-A trained provider can prescribe and closely supervise a dosage schedule to slowly and safely reduce your methadone intake.
+A trained provider can prescribe and supervise a dosage schedule to slowly and safely reduce your methadone intake.
 This schedule can be adjusted so that you feel minimal side effects from withdrawal.
-Alternatively, your recovery regimen may consist of other drugs that may help you break free from methadone.
-Your health care provider may also recommend counseling to treat your anxiety and depression and help achieve and sustain a successful recovery.
+Alternatively, your recovery regimen may consist of other substances that could help you break free from methadone.
+Your provider may also recommend counseling to treat any anxiety and depression you experience and help you achieve and sustain a successful recovery.
 Moreover, it may help to remember that the recovery process can take some time and require incremental steps over weeks or months.